 Register your bike on the Transportation & Parking Services website, which also has bike policies and safety regulations.
 For a fee, the Department of Public Safety can provide a U-shaped lock to secure your bike to the many bike stands on campus.
 If you want to hang your bike in your rental unit, contact the Facilities Customer Service Center to install hooks.

-You may also rent a bike from U-Bikes, a student run organization, or you might want to consider buying a used bike at TigerTrade, the campus website that lists pre-owned items.
+You might want to consider buying a used bike at TigerTrade, the campus website that lists pre-owned items.

 Get help with bike repairs

 Cyclab, Princeton's do-it-yourself community bicycle repair shop provides access to the tools, space, and the knowledge you need for fixing your bike.
 The Cyclab is staffed by volunteer mechanics who will assist with repairs and is located in Rockefeller College.

 The TigerTransit shuttle is a great way to get around campus—and it's always free.
 The shuttle buses stop at academic and administrative buildings, undergraduate and graduate housing, Nassau Street, and even the Forrestal Center and Princeton Plasma Physics Lab.

 TigerTransit operates on a fixed route schedule, with late night transportation for the Princeton Junction Station available on-demand when the Dinky isn’t running.